 The project would offer valet parking with the storage of vehicles in an off-site garage.
 See the LOI and the Valet Operations Analysis prepared by Kimley-Horn and Associates, Inc. for the full description of the valet operation.
-As of the writing of this report, some outstanding transportation issues remain, as outlined in the memo from the peer reviewer FTE, with the latest responses from Kimley Horn and Associates (attached).
+FTE indicated in the peer review memo that a condition be incorporated into the final order to address any outstanding issues with the valet operation (see attached).